i5hi/helpers/vault.md

 You will require *ONE* of the following to test this setup:

-- Cloud server instance * Easiest method *
+- Debian/Ubuntu cloud server instance * Easiest method *
 - [Vagrant w/VirtualBox](https://learn.hashicorp.com/tutorials/vagrant/getting-started-index) * Preferred method *
 - Local Debian/Ubuntu setup